-Since then, he says, “They’re not so suspicious.
+“They’re not so suspicious.
 They show more natural behavior because they can hide from humans if they don’t want to see you.”

 Over the last twelve years, the number of wolves has grown and falls into three packs: twenty Arctic wolves, thirteen gray wolves and seven imprinted.

 Why doesn’t the pack eat Granal or his visitors?

 “Men are not in the wolves’ food chain,” Granal explains, “because they’re not supposed to be in the wolves’ environment.”

-The Wolf Experience
+The Wolf Encounter

 People still come to Adventuraid for outdoor adventure activities, but more and more for the wolves.

 In earlier days, Granal noticed that the wolves were very curious about the canoers and snowshoers.

 Only one group of visitors is allowed in the wolf enclosure per day – if the wolves are in the mood.

-There were about ten of us – five in my group, and a French speaking family.
+There were about ten of us – five in my group, and a French-speaking family.

 We were warned ahead of time that our clothes might get dirty or torn, so dress accordingly.

 “We do things the same way each time so the wolves know what to expect,” Granal said.
 We marched to the enclosure and stood outside the chain-link fence.

 They were cute and dog-like, with several coming right up and licking our hands through the fence.

 They didn’t look all that big – but their teeth certainly did.

-Inside the wolf park enclosure
+Inside the wolf sanctuary

 The enclosure has a double gate with a holding room in between, like aviaries at the zoo.
 After a couple of minutes.

 Granal went into the main enclosure, leaving us outside, to take the pack’s emotional temperature.